Best wineries on Highway 99 West Trail

 The tasting room is open Thursday through Monday, 12 to 5 pm.

 With a start date of 2004, the m2 winery has come a long way producing some of Lodi’s finest wines.
 M2 moved to a new winery and tasting room in 2014.
 Red wines are the standard at m2, with an old-vine Lodi Zinfandel leading the way.
 If you like Petite Sirah, you are sure to like the one produced by m2

-The tasting room is open Thursday through Sunday, 11 am to 5 pm.
+The tasting room is open Thursday through Sunday from 11 am to 5 pm.

 Michael David is one of the oldest and biggest wineries in Lodi.
 Michael and David Phillips are 5th generation growers in Lodi.
 The winery is noted for making old vine Zinfandel.
 The winery has attached some interesting names to the wines.
 Seven Deadly Zins is widely popular in supermarket wine departments.
 Earthquake Zin is just that, a big boy Zin that packs a punch.
 The tasting room also has a small café open for breakfast and lunch.

-The tasting room is open daily, 10am to 5 pm.
+The tasting room is open daily, from 10 am to 5 pm.
+Michael David

 The story of this winery began in the 1950’s when John Van Ruiten settled in the Lodi area and planted Zinfandel vines.
 Fifty years later the family owns 800 acres of vineyards and a beautiful winery and tasting room.
 The family keeps only the best grapes for the Van Ruiten label, producing some very exquisite wines.
 Our favorite wine on our visit was the 2007 Old Vine Zinfandel from Happy Holme Vineyard, the first vineyard planted by John Van Ruiten in 1954.